zayne-labs/call-api/README.md

 ## Quick Start

 You can use callApi just like a normal `fetch` function.
-The only difference is you don't have to write a `response.json` or `response.text`, you could just destructure the data and data directly.
+The only difference is you don't have to write a `response.json` or `response.text`, you could just destructure the data and error directly.

 This also means that all options for the native fetch function are supported, and you can use the same syntax to send requests.